 Rylai's Crystal Scepter - A really great item on any tanky caster, this works well for Shen too.
 The 500 health gives him some real beef, while +80 AP will really make his shields more effective, and his blades hit harder.
 The slow is only really noticeable on his Vorpal Blade, but it's a great help in fights.
 Tag an enemy with your Vorpal Blade, and watch your team focus them down with ease.

-Randuin's Omen - Upon selling your Philosopher's Stone, you're ready to complete your build with this incredible item.
+Randuin's Omen - Once you've got your core build, you're ready to complete your build with this incredible item.
 Not only does it tank you up significantly with its health, health regen and armor boost, but it gives you a modest amount of cooldown reduction and a chance to slow enemy attackers.
 While you might not notice this, it really makes a difference.
 In addition to all this, its active is a great aoe disable in a teamfight, and will really hamper enemy AD champions trying to get you and your team.

 Doran's Shield - As stated above, always go with a Doran's Shield.
 It rocks.